AJ Styles: Second return to the independent circuit (2014–2016)

-Following his departure from TNA, Styles would begin taking independent bookings for the first time in two years, accepting as many dates as possible and more regularly.
-During his second run on the independent circuit, he competed in various countries around the world, most notably England.
+Following his departure from TNA, Styles would begin taking independent bookings.
+During his second run on the independent circuit, he competed in various countries around the world, most notably England, where he won Revolution Pro Wrestling's British Heavyweight Championship.
 On March 1, 2014, Styles made an appearance for English promotion Preston City Wrestling, losing to British wrestler Lionheart in the main event.
 Following the match, Styles gave Lionheart the Styles Clash, during which Lionheart improperly tucked his chin, resulting in him landing on top of his head and legitimately breaking his neck.